celo-org/docs/docs/cel2/faq.md

 ### What are the costs for L1 data and how are they paid?

-For the testnet L1 data fees are covered by us, see [Zero L1 fees](https://specs.celo.org/tx_fees.html#zero-l1-fees) for more details.
+For the testnet L1 data fees are covered by us, see [this section on L1 fees](docs/cel2/whats-changed/op-l2#l1-fees) for more details.

 ### I saw EigenDA mentioned, is it used?